flutter/website/src/release/breaking-changes/3-13-deprecations.md

 3.13 stable release have been removed.

 All affected APIs have been compiled into this primary source to aid in migration.
-A
+To further aid your migration, check out this
-[quick reference sheet][] is available as well.
+[quick reference sheet][].

 [Deprecation Policy]: {{site.repo.flutter}}/wiki/Tree-hygiene#deprecation
 [quick reference sheet]: {{site.url}}/go/deprecations-removed-after-3-13

 ## Changes

-This section lists the deprecations, listed by the package and affected class.
+This section lists the deprecations by the package and affected class.

 ### Chip classes' useDeleteButtonTooltip